Behavioral Therapy Benefits

 Behavioral Therapy Process

 When beginning to work behaviorally with families, Patty begins with meeting with the parents first in order to understand family dynamics and expectations.
 The first 1-4 sessions are with parents, and providing information about behavior therapy and how it will be implemented within your lifestyle.
 Families should be prepared and willing to collaborate on family values and expectations and potentially change routines in order to accommodate and support behavior therapy in their homes.
-Working with families to identify their values and goals to ensure that each individual family member is supported and heard is of the utmost importance.
+Working with families to identify their values and goals and ensuring that each individual family member is supported and heard, is of the utmost importance to our team.

 Patty can also work as a case manager or consultant to families that are already engaged in therapies.
 Sometimes getting everyone on the same page and getting the same information becomes difficult and time consuming.
 Patty has years of experience working with teacher, doctors, occupational therapists, speech therapists, and therapeutic teams.
 She can act as a point person when team collaboration is necessary.

 Our Behavioral Therapist